alagkonas/app-router-apollo-demo/README.md

       `graphQL server` and use the cache created from `TopLocations` request.
     - Opening the Network tab, one can see that only one request is made to `graphQL server` from client.

+## Remarks and Personal comments

+- Although in the `apollo-client-nextjs` package's `README.md` states that it's an experimental api, race conditions seem to be the only catch during SSR of CCs.
+This can boil down to an architect problem inside the codebase rather than incompatibility between nextjs and apollo.
+- When using `useQuery` hook either when preloading data or when fetching directly to client, we can pass the option `ssr: false` which skips executing the query during SSR, so we dont have overlapping queries on client and on server.
+- The `apollo-client-nextjs` depends on the latest versions of React, Next, Apollo, so before starting migrate your existing codebase, you need to make sure first that the rest of your 3rd party libraries can support the latest version of React and Next.